 AMD’s FSR and RSR sound like an excellent addition to any game, but what if both are available?
 Which one should you use?
 Well, let’s examine some of the merits and drawbacks.

-Overall, AMD FidelityFX Super Resolution or FSR is always the better choice if it is available.
-Currently, there are countless games that support FSR, including God of War, Far Cry 6, Deathloop, Resident Evil Village, Back 4 Blood, Cyberpunk 2077, Dota 2, Borderlands 3, and numerous more.
+Overall, AMD FidelityFX Super Resolution or FSR is always the optimal choice if it is available.
+Currently, there are countless games that support FSR, including God of War, Far Cry 6, Deathloop, Resident Evil Village, Back 4 Blood, Cyberpunk 2077, Dota 2, Borderlands 3, and myriad more.

 However, if FSR is not available as an option in the game’s settings, consider using RSR.
-Keep in mind that particular games with numerous post-processing effects may look subpar with RSR enabled.
+Keep in mind that specific games with numerous post-processing effects may look inferior with RSR enabled.